davidborzek/tvhgo/docs/index.md

 tvhgo provides a modern and secure alternative for the Tvheadend web interface and the api.
 It aims to give users an all-round access to Tvheadend from any platform.

 [:octicons-arrow-right-24: Getting started](installation.md)

+## Features

+This is a list of available features.

+- Channel list
+- TV Guide
+- Create and manage recordings
+- Two-Factor-Authentication
+- Multiple Languages (English/German)